Joulenergy/MicroMall/README.md

 ## Explaining the RabbitMQ code used
 The backend services, cart, auth, product and order consume from various queues for seperate functions.
 For example, the product service catalog queue will consume messages that tell it what product information it needs to read from the database, and send a reply to the frontend response queue.
 These services reuse the useRabbit.js and rabbitmq.js code that is in the rabbitmq folder:
-- The useRabbit file contains two functions - consume() and sendItem() - for consuming messages and sending a reply to the frontend.
+- The useRabbit.js file contains two functions - consume() and sendItem() - for consuming messages and sending a reply to the frontend.
 The consume function has a parameter for defining a fanout exchange and binding the queue with the exchange.
 The function can be improved to be used for different kinds of exchanges, but for this project only the fanout and default rabbitmq exchanges are used.
+Most of the services use the default exchange, where the frontend send the message with the same routing and binding key as the queue name.
+See https://www.rabbitmq.com/tutorials/amqp-concepts for more information on rabbitmq exchanges and other concepts.
-- The rabbitmq file contains the function connect() that returns a promise that resolves with the rabbitmq connection.
+- The rabbitmq.js file contains the function connect() that returns a promise that resolves with the rabbitmq connection.
 The connection is retried since on docker-compose up, rabbitmq takes some time to set up.
-The environment variables I set in the docker-compose file, RABBITMQ_USERNAME and RABBITMQ_PASSWORD, is used here when connecting for easier monitoring of channels and connections in the rabbitmq GUI.
-Permissions for each user can also be configured, for example here my product user does not have the permission to access the rabbitmq GUI.
+The environment variables I set in the docker-compose file for each service, RABBITMQ_USERNAME and RABBITMQ_PASSWORD, is used here when connecting.
+Having seperate accounts allows for easier monitoring of channels and connections in the rabbitmq GUI.
+Permissions for each user can also be configured, for example my product service user does not have the permission to access the rabbitmq GUI, and can only access the virtual host '/'.
 For more information see the section [Configuring RabbitMQ](https://github.com/Joulenergy/MicroMall/tree/main?tab=readme-ov-file#configuring-rabbitmq)

 The frontend service and payment service use different rabbitmq files from the backend services, as they require responses from other services.
 - The frontend and payment services share a separate rabbitmq.js file, response-rabbitmq.js in the rabbitmq folder.
 This is allows them to create a response channel and send channel when connected to rabbitmq, compared to the backend services that use multiple channels depending on the number of queues they are connected to with their consume() function.